5 IMPORTANT THINGS YOU NEED TO KNOW ABOUT BREAST PUMPING .

 I initially used the flange that came with my breast pump and that was such a bad idea as it wasn’t the right fit.

-Pumping with the correct size breast shield is essential to avoid nipple pain and maximise milk supply.
+Pumping with the correct size breast shield is essential to avoid nipple pain and maximize milk supply.

 You can also explore the option of getting a silicone flange instead of the regular plastic ones.
 Not getting the right fit can have serious impact on milk flow, a tight flange can cause blisters and that is absolutely no fun at all.